SimScaleGmbH/simscale-sdk-tutorial/tutorial/simulation_setup.rst

 part by part.
 Also, not all of this data is required to setup a simulation, and the specifics will depend on the particular physics of the model.

-For the sake of this tutorial, we will cover an ``Incompressible`` model as an exampl:
+For the sake of this tutorial, we will cover the ``Incompressible`` model as an example:

 .. code-block:: python